Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

       <li>Add a global secondary index to the table</li>
       </ol>

-When you start the lab, the following resources are already created for you in the AWS account:
+When I start the lab, the following resources are already created for me in the AWS account:
 <ol>
       <li>AWS Cloud9 integrated development environment (IDE) instance</li>
       <li>Amazon Elastic Compute Cloud (Amazon EC2) instance for authoring code and running commands through the AWS CLI</li>